 Information About Pennsylvania

 Pennsylvania is a US State located in the Mid-Atlantic and northeastern regions of the United States.
-The Appalachian Mountains run through the middle of Pennsylvania.
+The Appalachian Mountains run through the middle of PA.
 Pennsylvania is the 33rd largest state and is the 6 most populous of the 50 United States.
 The most populous cities in Pennsylvania are Philadelphia with a population of about 1,560,297 people, Allentown with a population of about 118,577 people, Pittsburgh, with a population of about 305,801 people, and Reading, which has a population of about 89,893 people.
 Harrisburg is the capital of Pennsylvania and is also the ninth largest city.
 There’s about 140 miles of shoreline in Pennsylvania that runs along the Delaware Estuary and Lake Erie.

-Overall Pennsylvania ranks as 19th in agricultural production.
+Overall PA ranks as 19th in agricultural production.
 Mushroom production is the first.
 Apples are second.
 Layer chickens and Christmas trees are the third and milk, corn for silage, grapes grown, horses production and nursery and sod and the fourth.
 Pennsylvania also ranks 8th in Winemaking.

 The Pennsylvania Department of Agriculture has worked with private companie to establish, “PA Preferred” as a way to brand agricultural products that are grown or made in the state to help support and promote Pennsylvania products as well as locally-grown food.
 The financial impact of agriculture in Pennsylvania, this includes employment of about 66,800 people are employed by the food manufacturing industry and over 1.7 billion dollars in food product export.